quicwg/base-drafts/draft-ietf-quic-qpack.md

 header block might reference an entry in the dynamic table that has not yet been received.

-Each header block contains a Largest Reference which identifies the table state necessary for decoding.
-If the greatest absolute index in the dynamic table is less than the value of the Largest Reference, the stream is considered "blocked."
+Each header block contains a Largest Reference field which identifies the table state necessary for decoding.

+When the Largest Reference value is not specified, the frame contains no references to the dynamic table and can always be processed immediately.

+When it is specified, the Largest Reference value is compared with the absolute index value of the next entry to be inserted into the dynamic table.
+That entry's absolute index value divides the absolute index range into two equal parts, each "MaxEntries" in size.
+The next entry's absolute index value and "MaxEntries - 1" values that follow it constitute the Future; "MaxEntries" values preceding the next entry's absolute index value constitute the Past.

+The lower bound of the Past part of the range is guaranteed by the fact that the table cannot grow larger than "MaxEntries", as older entries will get evicted.
+The higher bound of the Future is ensured by the insertion throttling (see {{insertion-throttling}}).

+If the Largest Reference is in the Past, the decoder is presumed to possess all dynamic entries necessary for decoding of the header block;
+an unresolved reference MUST be treated as a stream error.
+Otherwise, the stream is considered "blocked."
 While blocked, header field data should remain in the blocked stream's flow control window.

-When the Largest Reference is not specified, the frame contains no references to the dynamic table and can always be processed immediately.
-A stream becomes unblocked when the greatest absolute index in the dynamic table becomes greater than or equal to the Largest Reference for all header blocks the decoder has started reading from the stream.
+A stream becomes unblocked when the Largest Reference value falls in the Past relative to the latest entry's absolute index for all header blocks the decoder has started reading from the stream.
 If a decoder encounters a header block where the actual largest reference is not equal to the largest reference declared in the prefix, it MAY treat this as a stream error of